Wiggle-Ryutsuki/CPE112-Queues-Clues/README.md

 ### Prerequisites

+- This program works only on Windows (due to the windows.h library).
-- A C compiler (gcc)
+- A C compiler (gcc).
-- Terminal or command line access
+- Terminal or command line access.

 ### How To Run The Game